-Recently, there have been many articles circulating the internet about Demodex mites.
-Specifically these have been about how Demodex are associated with eyelash extension services.
-As a professional in the lash industry, I wanted to add some information to the Demodex conversation.
+There are always random times when specific topics come up in the beauty industry.
+Specifically, these have been about how Demodex are associated with eyelash extension services.
+As a professional in the lash industry, I wanted to add some information to the conversation.

-Let’s begin with discussing the Demodex facts with lashes that are true:
+Let’s begin with discussing the Demodex facts, that are true:

-• The issue with lashes is when there in an infestations of mites
+- The issue with lashes is when there is an infestations of mites

-• The mites borrow under the skin into the follicle and feed on sebaceous material that is produced inside hair follicle.
+- The mites burrow under the skin into the follicle and feed on sebaceous material that is produced inside hair follicle

-• Sparse, unhealthy, weak eyelash hair that slides out helps to distinguish between a mite infestation and other health conditions that can also cause itching, redness and irritation of the lash line.
+- Sparse, unhealthy, weak eyelash hair that slides out helps to distinguish between a mite infestation

-As these facts are true, there is some more information I think should be added.
-The two biggest factors relating to lash mites and eyelash extensions are: cleansing and adhesives.
+Now that you know some of the facts.
+The two big factors relating to lash mites and eyelash extensions are: cleansing and adhesives.

 The most important thing is the fact that if you have eyelash extensions, you must cleanse your lashes DAILY.
 If this is not done, a client puts themselves and other at risk for a variety of eye issues.
 Proper aftercare education from an educated, certified lash professional is key.